 - Add the maple syrup, butter and eggs and mix well.

 - Now add the apple and sultanas.
 Mix again until it forms a dough.

 - Once the mixture is all combined, roll in to 12 even balls.

 - Place them in to the muffin cases and press down a little.

-- Place 1 tbs. coconut flour in a small bowl.
+- Place the flours in a small bowl.

 - Gradually add drops of water while stirring, until a thick white paste forms.
 Use a fork to make sure there are no lumps.

 - Put the paste into a piping bag, and pipe a cross on to the top of each bun.

 - Now place the buns into the preheated oven for 30 minutes.

 - Serve without the muffin cases (so they look more bun-like), warmed and with more butter.
 Yum.